On geometric relativistic foundations of matter field equations and plane wave solutions: Geometric Relativistic Foundations

-having $x^{\mu}$ as spacetime position with $A$ a scale factor and $\theta$ the angle between the spin and the momentum conventionally taken to be along the third axis and where there are corrections in the frequencies due to spinorial autointeractions.
+still being the superposition of two solutions that are eigenstates with opposite eigenvalues of the projection along the third component of the spin operator, and where $x^{\mu}$ is the spacetime position with $A$ a scale factor and $\theta$ the angle between the spin and the momentum that is taken to be along the third axis.